Dying for Sex: Production and release

 The series is loosely based on the real-life experiences of Molly Kochan.
 After being diagnosed for breast cancer, Kochan underwent chemotherapy, a bilateral mastectomy, radiation therapy, and breast reconstruction treatment.
 She also started on a hormone therapy that increased her libido.
 In 2015, she was re-diagnosed with Stage IV breast cancer, which meant her illness was terminal.
 She went on to co-create along with her real-life friend Nikki Boyer a podcast called Dying for Sex, in which Kochan related how, after the diagnosis, she left her marriage and began a journey of sexual exploration.
 Kochan died on March 8, 2019, at the age of 45; the podcast and Kochan's memoir Screw Cancer: Becoming Whole was released the following year.

 The series was created by Liz Meriwether and Kim Rosenstock, a pair who had started off as playwrights before working together on Meriwether's New Girl.
-Meriwether, then working on The Dropout, had received the podcast from in March 2020 from a producer who thought she might be interested in it; the series was commissioned later that month.
+Meriwether, then working on The Dropout, had received the podcast in March 2020 from a producer who thought she might be interested in it; the series was commissioned later that month.
 The pair started writing the show several months into the COVID-19 pandemic in the United States and consulted Emily Nagoski for Molly's orgasm scene.
 The pair had nothing to directly compare their scripts with on a narrative or tonal level, but were inspired by I May Destroy You and the sex in Normal People.
 In 2022, Michelle Williams spoke with Meriwether and Rosenstock via Zoom having been reduced to tears by the podcast, though declined to sign to the project as it was set in Los Angeles.
 Meriwether and Rosenstock continued to develop the show with five women, one non-binary person, and one man, during which time Williams became pregnant and narrated the audiobook for Britney Spears's The Woman in Me.